Venice:

 of Venice before the rise of Venice itself.
 (We shall have

-lunch on board or perhaps at a restaurant at a fish-farm).
+lunch on board or perhaps at a family-run Agriturismo in Lio Piccolo).

 2. From Torcello

-of this ancient city and, amongst others, a Roman
+the ancient Roman city of Altino, amongst others, a Roman

-roadway.
-In those days this was a busy port, and much remains
+Antica.
+In those days this was a busy port, and much remains are

-rejoin the bragozzo and return to Venice, a glorious sunset reward.
+at the return to Venice; a glorious sunset reward.
+FULL

 |